The rules governing the use of government vehicles are available from the

-Fuel cards issued for Fleet SA leased vehicles may only be used to purchase oil, unleaded fuel, diesel or LPG, as specified by the vehicle manufacturer.
+Fuel cards issued for Fleet SA leased vehicles may only be used to purchase automotive oils and lubricants, unleaded petrol (ULP), premium unleaded petrol (PULP), Opal unleaded petrol (OPAL), unleaded petrol E10 & E85, diesel and premium diesel, liquid petroleum gas (LPG)and Adblue fuel additive, as specified by the vehicle manufacturer.
 Fuel cards must not be used for batteries, fuel additives, car washes (except where approved by the Chief Executive) or personal items.

 Lost fuel cards are to be reported to LeasePlan on 1300 651 088 immediately.

 Requests for new cards are to be made to LeasePlan on 132 572 .

 If your vehicle requires roadside assistance:

 - Firstly check the handbook in the glovebox to see if the vehicle has manufacturer roadside assistance coverage.
 If it does, use the contact number provided.